lynnpepin/arbitration-opt-out-templates/README.md

   - PDF
   - .docx

 In the per-service README, you are welcome to include any relevant articles or legal cases involving the service and arbitration.
+You are also welcome to provide a summary of the arbitration clause, related clauses, and the opt-out provisions.

 # License